Ezekiel 37.1-10.

 - Tell the Spirit this: ‘My Master L

-Every so often they’ll include the next few verses.
-But then they suffer a freakish bout of amnesia: They read it, but forget it, and still interpret the passage to suit themselves.
+As you can tell from the next batch of verses.
+Sometimes Christian preachers will actually read ’em to their audiences.
+But then they suffer a freakish bout of amnesia: They read it, then forget it, and still interpret the passage to suit themselves.
 You remember how James wrote about a person who looks at his reflection, then immediately forgets it?

 - I bring you to the very ground of Israel.